YashMishra0101/Calculator/readme.md

 ## Getting Started

-- Clone the repository to your local machine using the command: https://github.com/YashMishra0101/Calculator
+- Clone the repository to your local machine using the command: git clone https://github.com/YashMishra0101/Calculator

+Note: This project uses Tailwind CSS, so you need to run npm start to compile the CSS files before opening the HTML file in your browser.

 ## Contributing